Clastify logo

 IR active vibrations

-Polyatomic molecules can have several vibrational modes.
+Polyatomic molecules may have several vibrational modes.
 Water and carbon dioxide can absorb IR radiation because some of their vibrations change the molecular dipole, even though carbon dioxide has no permanent dipole overall.

 Image

 This links directly to greenhouse gases.
-They absorb outgoing infrared radiation from Earth when their vibrations are IR active.
-Their global warming potential depends on factors such as how strongly they absorb IR, which wavelengths they absorb, how long they remain in the atmosphere, and their atmospheric concentration.
+Greenhouse gases absorb outgoing infrared radiation from Earth when their vibrations are IR active.
+Their global warming potential depends on factors such as the strength of IR absorption, the wavelengths absorbed, how long they remain in the atmosphere, and their atmospheric concentration.

 Interpreting the functional group region

 An IR spectrum is a graph of absorption or transmittance against wavenumber.
 In school spectra, the y-axis is often transmittance, so absorptions show up as downward dips.
-The functional group region, roughly above 1500 cm⁻¹, contains many diagnostic absorptions.
+The functional group region, roughly above 1500 cm11500\ \mathrm{cm}^{-1}, contains many diagnostic absorptions.

-Use the data booklet, not memory alone.
+Use the data booklet rather than relying on memory alone.
 Typical diagnostic ideas include:

 • a broad O–H absorption for alcohols or carboxylic acids;